Subhashree-Nayak507/Ecommerce_Website/README.md

 # Ecommerce_Website

 This project is a full-stack eCommerce web application built using the MERN stack (MongoDB, Express, React, and Node.js).
-It includes JWT-based authentication, Cloudinary for image storage, Stripe for payments, and various user and admin functionalities.
+It includes JWT-based authentication, Cloudinary for image storage,shadcn ui, Stripe for payments, and various user and admin functionalities.

 Features:-
 User Features